Alabama Mesothelioma by the Numbers: Birmingham Steel and Mobile Shipyards

 Why does Alabama have so many asbestos exposure sites?

 Alabama’s economy was built on two asbestos-intensive industries: steel production in Birmingham and shipbuilding in Mobile.
 Paper mills, power plants, chemical manufacturing, and military installations across the state added to the total.
-The 442 documented exposure sites reflect more than a century of industrial activity.
+The Decades of industrial asbestos exposure reflect more than a century of industrial activity.

 Can family members of Alabama workers file claims?